Skpow1234/Skpow1234/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Angular application development and unit testing.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 🎓 &nbsp; Studying systems engineering at the University of San Buenaventura, in Cali, Colombia.
-- 💼 &nbsp;  Front-end web developer, and soon Back-end developer too.
-- 🌱 &nbsp; Enthusiast in mobile development.
+- 🔭 &nbsp; Dedicated and results-driven software engineer with 3 years of experience in software development.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- 🤔 &nbsp; Highly skilled in backend development using Spring Boot and .NET technologies.
+- 🎓 &nbsp; Demonstrated capacity for effective teamwork and adaptability to changing project requirements.
+- 💼 &nbsp; A self-taught individual who is passionate about continuous learning and staying up-to-date with the latest industry trends and technologies.
+- 🌱 &nbsp; Committed to delivering high-quality solutions that meet client requirements and exceed expectations.
+- ☕ &nbsp; Proven track record of successfully completing projects on time and within budget.
+- 🌐 &nbsp; A proactive problem-solver with excellent analytical and troubleshooting skills.

 <h3>🛠 Tech Stack</h3>